 Already, polls had predicted potentially big GOP gains in Congress this November.
 But repealing the bill and starting over, as McCain suggests, would require not just a GOP majority, but a veto-proof majority.
 That's something that not even the most optimistic Republican predicts could happen.

 Erickson says that if Republicans do win the House, they'll be able to affect how the health care law is implemented.
 "They can obstruct it legislatively through the appropriations process," he says.

 But Republican political consultant Mike Murphy offers caution.
 "My thinking is more gridlock is probably not the answer that people want to hear about," he says.

 Murphy says that if Republicans were to take the House and maybe the Senate, it would be incumbent upon them to offer positive and plausible alternatives.

 More immediately, Murphy says, Republicans can go after Democrats even for things that the majority party considered but didn't actually implement — such as floating the idea of approving the health care bill without a full vote (the so-called "deem and pass" procedure).

 "They get a little credit for not doing it," Murphy says.
 "But it's like the guy who sticks a gun in your ribs and says, 'Give me your wallet.'
 You take out your wallet and he puts the gun away.
 The Republicans definitely have a bloody shirt to wave about process."

 Conservatives are also putting a great deal of hope in the idea that the courts could kill the health care legislation.
-Fourteen state attorneys general have filed lawsuits challenging the bill.
+More than a dozen state attorneys general have filed lawsuits challenging the bill.